Yūki Yoda

-Yūki Yoda (与田 祐希, Yoda Yūki), is a Japanese tarento, actress, and model.
+Yūki Yoda (与田 祐希, Yoda Yūki), is a Japanese actress and model.
 She is a former third generation member of the idol girl group Nogizaka46 and an exclusive model for the magazines MAQUIA and bis.
 She has played supporting roles in the television dramas Mob Psycho 100 and Zambi.

 Early life and career

 Yūki Yoda was born on May 5, 2000, in Shika Island, Fukuoka Prefecture.
 She has one younger brother.

 Her entertainment career began in 2016 when she successfully auditioned for the third generation of the idol group Nogizaka46.

 Yoda and her fellow third generation members performed their first full live concert in May 2017.

 Her first selection for Nogizaka46's main performance group came in August 2017, when she was selected for Nogizaka46's 18th single "Nigemizu".

 She has also been selected to appear in advertising campaigns for Mouse Computer and 7-Eleven.

 In December 2017, Yoda released her first photobook titled "Hinata no Ondo", which became the bestselling photobook in Japan that week, and the tenth bestselling photobook in 2018 with 66,314 sold.
 She later became an exclusive model for the fashion magazines MAQUIA and bis.

 Yoda's first acting role came in 2018 with the TV Tokyo adaptation of the webcomic Mob Psycho 100.
 A stage role in the horror play Zambi followed, with Yoda joining the cast alongside several members of Nogizaka46 and Keyakizaka46.
 Yoda reprised her role for the 2019 Nippon TV adaptation of Zambi.
 She played the lead role of Chisa Kotegawa in the 2020 live-action adaptation of the manga Grand Blue.

 In March 2020, Yoda released her second photobook titled "Mukuchi na Jikan".
 In February 2025, Yoda released her third photobook entitled "Yōda".

 On January 5, 2025, Yoda announced her "graduation" from Nogizaka46.
 Her first solo selection for Nogizaka46's main performance group came on February 3, 2025, when she was selected for Nogizaka46's digital download single "Natsukashisa no Saki".
 Her first selection for Nogizaka46's solo performance came on February 23, 2025, when she was selected for Nogizaka46's digital download single "100 Nichi Me".
 Her graduation concert took place on February 22–23, 2025, at the Mizuho PayPay Dome Fukuoka, attended by 77 thousand people.